the adventures of maddie leon

-Jenna straddled the sidewalk hands on her hips blocking Maddie’s continuance.
+With hands on her hips, Jenna straddled the sidewalk blocking Maddie’s continuance.
 “But what?”

 “What are you going to do!
 You’re going to have a boyfriend!”
-Jenna laughed letting down her guard stance to dance herself the last block to school, leaving Maddie behind with a confused mind, belly full of chaotic butterflies and no answers.
+Jenna laughed letting down her sentry stance to dance the last block to school.
+Leaving Maddie behind with a belly full of unruly butterflies and still no answers.

-Maddie checked the task list Mr James had posted on the gym wall.
-Relieved, she noted Mika wasn’t on the decorating team.
-Kevin was, but she suspected he was now sitting in a tub of tomato juice to rid the stench of skunk spray.
+Maddie checked the assignment list Mr. James posted on the gym wall.
+Relieved, she saw Mika wasn’t on her team.
+Kevin was, but she suspected he was home sitting in a tub of tomato juice to rid himself the stench of skunk spray.

-Forty-minutes later their decorating effort and creativity was evident.
-Banners and pictures showing the graduates achievements and school year highlights hung on the walls.
-Blue and white helium balloons framed the stage that now twinkled under an arch of blue and white school-pride lights.
+As decoration team lead, she assigned the tasks to transform their gym into a graduation hall.
+Forty-minutes later their efforts and creativity were evident.
+Banners and pictures highlighting their achievements hung on the walls.
+Blue and white helium balloons framed the stage that now twinkled under an arch of blue and white lights.

-Ignoring Mika’s beckon to join them at the photo booths she headed towards Mr. James at the Awards’ table.
+Ignoring Mika’s beckon to join them for some group pictures, she headed over to Mr. James at the Awards’ table.
+“Can I help?”

-Now or never, thought Maddie as she walked over to Mika.
+Now or never, thought Maddie as she walked towards Mika.